 Even though it was just your standard-issue, innocent red brick fireplace, to home and design blogger Tasha from Kaleidoscope Living it felt like a sad relic of the 1980s.
 She didn't want to spend a lot of time or money on it, so she decided to paint it.Continue to 10 of 20 below.

 10 of 20

 After: Inexpensive Fireplace Rehab

-To achieve a whitewashed effect, Tasha from Kaleidoscope Living cut the white paint with water to thin it out.
+To achieve a whitewashed effect, Tasha cut the white paint with water to thin it out.
 She then rolled it on with a textured nap roller cover, followed by brushwork.
 A wood stove inserted in the fireplace solves the problem of wood-burning fireplaces' energy inefficiency.
 Now, this ethereal fireplace is a beautiful focal point for the room instead of being an eyesore.Continue to 11 of 20 below.

 11 of 20

 Before: Shades of Tuscany

 Tuscan home style is long gone; that much is clear.
-But Jenny at the home blog Evolution of Style felt that the chief problem with her Tuscan-style fireplace was one of coordination.
-Her home's exterior was natural-feeling and Craftsman.
-Her fireplace?
-Not so much.
-It was time for a veneer stone job.Continue to 12 of 20 below.
+But Jenny at the home blog Evolution of Style felt that the chief problem with her Tuscan-style fireplace was coordination.
+Her home's exterior was natural-feeling and craftsman.
+Her fireplace was mismatched.
+It was time for a veneer stone surround for her fireplace.Continue to 12 of 20 below.

 13 of 20

 Before: Hearth Makeover

-Those black hearth tiles frustrated Sonya, owner of the home blog At Home With The Barkers.
-But chipping away mortared tile can often create more problems than it's worth.
-Then she devised an idea to fix it, all without breaking a single tile.Continue to 14 of 20 below.
+The black hearth tiles on this fireplace frustrated Sonya, home blogger At Home With The Barkers.
+Chipping away mortared tile can often create more problems than it's worth.
+She devised an idea to fix it, all without breaking a single tile.Continue to 14 of 20 below.

 14 of 20

 After: In Good Hearth

-By creating a type of box out of dimensional lumber, Sonya from At Home With The Barkers, and her husband were able to raise the hearth.
-This not only covers up those unwanted black hearth tiles, but it also gives the hearth greater prominence.
-Ledgestone veneer tiles cover the face of their fireplace.Continue to 15 of 20 below.
+By creating a box out of dimensional lumber, Sonya and her husband raised the hearth.
+This not only covers up those unwanted black hearth tiles but also gives the hearth greater prominence.
+Ledgestone veneer tiles cover the face of their refreshed fireplace.Continue to 15 of 20 below.

 15 of 20